 Thank you for your interest in volunteering for the County of Marin!
 If you are a licensed or retired healthcare professional or a layperson interested in support medical response efforts in Marin, you've come to the right place!
+Please note that we are experiencing a surge of new volunteers who are interested in vaccinating and there may be a delay in onboarding you.
+Sign-up now so you can be placed in the queue.
+Thank you!

-MEDICAL VOLUNTEER OPPORTUNITIES:
+MEDICAL VOLUNTEER OPPORTUNITIES

 Below is a sample of volunteer opportunities with our program.
 Please note that volunteers will be matched with a need based on skills, availability, and licensure/credential.
-There may be a waitlist for ongoing volunteer opportunities.
-Volunteers who speak Spanish are in high demand.

 - Wildfire Season Temporary Evacuation Point and Shelter Support